kimaaaa1/bedrock-world-invite-link/README.md

 `bedrock-world-invite-link` is a small Node.js CLI that:

 - Opens EggNet in a real Chromium browser window on first run
-- Lets you log in using the normal EggNet UI (no custom OAuth screens)
+- Lets you log in using the normal EggNet UI
 - Asks you to paste your personal world invite link
   (for example: `https://www.eggnet.space/<your-id>`)
 - Stores: